· articles · 3 min read

 By default, JSON-SERVER will run on http://localhost:3000.
 You can validate by navigating to http://localhost:3000/posts and seeing a JSON array containing one post.

-Step 3: Use a localhost domain
+Step 3: Use a custom .localhost domain

 sudo nano /etc/hosts